-- For Death benefits, removal of taxation on all death benefit proceeds paid from superannuation regardless of the beneficiary, as per personally held insurances. - As a minimum, remove the untaxed element calculations for all death benefits and additionally, remove all tax on death benefits paid to adult children. - If taxation treatment of death benefits is to continue to relate to whether the recipient is a dependant or not, a standard definition of dependant should apply across all regimes, i.e. superannuation, taxation and 'anti-detriment' payments. - For TPD benefits, the full payment accessed under permanent incapacity should be tax-free.
+- For Death benefits, removal of taxation on all death benefit proceeds paid from superannuation regardless of the beneficiary, as per personally held insurances. - As a minimum, remove the untaxed element calculations for all death benefits and additionally, remove all tax on death benefits paid to adult children. - If taxation treatment of death benefits is to continue to relate to whether the recipient is a dependant or not, a standard definition of dependant should apply across all regimes, i.e. superannuation and taxation. - For TPD benefits, the full payment accessed under permanent incapacity should be tax-free.